MoshiMoshiMochi/ip/README.md

-# Duke project template
+# Bob project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named after the Java mascot _Bob_.
 Given below are instructions on how to use it.
+Kindly refer to the [docs/README.md](docs/README.md) file for more information about the project.

 ## Setting up in Intellij